 Rebekah Cohen Morris

-l'm passionate about public education, especially its role in fighting poverty.
+l’m passionate about public education, especially its role in fighting poverty.
 Education gives people a chance to succeed, even when the odds are stacked against them.
-I taught English for four years at Berkmar High School in Gwinnett County Public Schools, and I spent the last two years teaching English in the DeKalb County School District at Cross Keys High School.
-Currently, I work for the Center for Pan-Asian Community Services (CPACS) doing advocacy work and community engagement.
-I also sit on the Board of Directors for Presencia, a non-profit located on Buford Highway that exists to provide economic, educational, and social support to refugees and immigrants through after-school programs, job creation, and leadership development.
-Throughout the past year, I've been working with an incredible group of people to establish a community association for the residents of apartment complexes along Buford Highway.
-The mission of our grassroots organization -- Los Vecinos de Buford Highway (The Neighborhoods of Buford Highway) -- is to cultivate community, magnify voices, and grow future leaders.
-I reside in unincorporated DeKalb County with my husband, who works for the water program at the Atlanta Regional Commission, and two beautiful daughters.
-Sometimes I do yoga, sometimes I read, and sometimes I sleep.
-Please feel free to contact me at email@example.com.
+Rebekah taught English for six years at Berkmar High School in Gwinnett County Public Schools and for two years at Cross Keys High School in the DeKalb County School District (both Title I schools).
+During her time as a teacher, she coached volleyball and basketball, served as the Co-President for the Berkmar High School PTSA, participated as the teacher liaison on the School Council at Cross Keys High School, and helped spark the student-led initiative Unify BuHi.
+In the past, she has also worked for the Center for Pan Asian Community Services (CPACS) doing advocacy and civic/community engagement.
+She has served on the Board of Directors for Presencia, a non-profit located on Buford Highway that exists to provide economic, educational, and social support to refugees and immigrants through after-school programs, job creation, and leadership development.
+In addition to this work, she has also worked for the Atlanta Children’s Shelter and for the Latin American Association teen summer program.
+Throughout the past few years, she has spent her time co-founding Vecinos with an incredible group of Cross Keys cluster students, alumni, and residents to establish a community association within the apartment complexes along Buford Highway.
+The idea of vecinos or neighbors working alongside one another is integral to the idea of a strong, healthy community.
+This year, Rebekah begins studying law at Georgia State University.
+She also serves on the Doraville City Council.
+Rebekah lives in Doraville, Georgia, with her husband, Andrew Morris, who works for the Metro Water District at the Atlanta Regional Commission.
+She has two beautiful daughters.
+Please email firstname.lastname@example.org with any questions or concerns.
+To submit a guest piece, please send the article (up to 1400 words) and a brief biographical note.